influxdata/telegraf/plugins/inputs/slurm/README.md

   ## that endpoint names are case insensitive.
   # ignored_endpoints = []

-  ## Maximum time to receive response.
+  ## Maximum time to receive a response.
+If set to 0s, the
+  ## request will not time out.
   # response_timeout = "5s"

   ## Optional TLS Config.
 Note these options will only